neu-se/covey.town/FEATURE.md

 ### Friend List:
 - Upon sign-in, user can see a list of their friends on the landing page.
 Online and offline users are separated into two different lists.
 - If a friend is online but not in a town, they show up as “in lobby.”
 If they are in a specific town, user can choose to join their town.
+- Note:
+  - A user's friends' statuses show up as their status at the moment when the user signs in (eg. user A and B are friends, user A is online, user B is offline, user A sees that user B is offline on their friend list, user B signs in, user A still sees that user B is offline on their friend list)
 ### Add Friend:
 - To add friend, user needs to obtain the other user’s ID, which should be shown right below their add friend box.
 User will paste the userID into the “Add Friend” text box and press “Send friend request.”
 A confirmation toast should appear confirming the friend request was sent successfully.